corerd/WeMosD1/README.md

 # Generate project for WeMos D1 Mini
 platformio init --ide qtcreator --board d1_mini
 ```
+The project is generated under the current directory.
+You can specify another project directory via
+`platformio init -d %PATH_TO_THE_PROJECT_DIR%` command.

 Among other stuff, `platformio` generates the `platformio.pro`.
 You are free to rename it as your preferences, such as `yourProject.pro`.